 At Princeton Radiation Oncology, our radiation oncologists have been performing the prostate seed procedure since 1997.
 We use the Seattle group’s criteria for implant selection.

-Who is a candidate for prostate seed implantation at PRO?
+Who is a candidate for prostate seed implantation at Princeton Radiation Oncology?

 Prostate seed implantation is not for everyone.
 Treatment decisions are based on important prognostic factors: